 * The AH-1G underwent a number of changes during its service in Vietnam.
 Early production AH-1Gs had landing lights built into the tip of the nose.
 Later production moved the landing lights into a retractable fixture in front of the turret.

 The Cobra's big canopy made for a pretty good greenhouse, turning the cockpit into a "hotbox".
-While the AH-1G was originally delivered with ventilation blowers to keep the flightcrew comfortable, the blowers were totally inadequate for service in Vietnam, and a much more effective air-conditioning system or "environmental control unit (ECU)" was installed in the field and in later production.
+While the AH-1G was originally delivered with ventilation blowers to keep the flightcrew comfortable, the blowers were totally inadequate for service in Vietnam; a much more effective air-conditioning system AKA "environmental control unit (ECU)" was installed in the field and in later production.

 One of the more significant changes was the switch of the tail rotor from the left to the right side of the helicopter.
 This was done to improve directional control.
 Retrofits were made in the field by swapping out the entire tail boom with a replacement unit.